 Class Торіс Week 1 (Thursday, May 15) What are the fundamentals?
-Overview: What is a product designer?
-What makes a good digital product?
+What is a product designer?
+Overview: Product Design, UX and definitions.
 Objective: Understand what qualities are needed for a career in product design and how AI is reshaping the industry.
-Week 2 (Thursday, May 22) What is machine learning?
+Week 2 (Thursday, May 22) What is machine learning and which technologies can you leverage?
 Overview: Machine learning (LLMs, diffusion models, fine tuning) and how it's used to support many of the new startups today.
-Objective: Gain an understanding of the unique terminology used in the world of machine learning.
-Week 3 (Thursday, May 29) How useful is AI in SaaS products?
-Overview: Identifying the right user problems and balancing automation with user control.
-Objective: Be able to evaluate the effectiveness of these concepts in modern AI-driven tools.
-Week 4 (Thursday, June 5) Who is using your Al tool?
-Overview: Personas, user stories and other design artifacts.
-Objective: Effectively document research around a target user and learn to quickly validate assumptions.
+Objective: Gain an understanding of the unique AI tools available today to enrich modern products.
+Week 3 (Thursday, May 29) What is the problem you're trying to solve, and for whom?
+Overview: Asking the right questions, doing market research and mapping out discovery tools.
+Object: Learn about how to conduct User Research, personas and the JBTD framework.
+Week 4 (Thursday, June 5) Sketching out the hypothesis?
+Using the right tools to make your ideas concrete.
+Overview: User Centred Design, wireframing, user stories and flows.
+Objective: Learn how to map out your assumptions to better guide the user along the right path.
 Assignment #1 is due.
-Week 5 (Thursday, June 12) What are the ethical implications?
-Overview: Legal and privacy implications when designing an AI-driven product.
+Week 5 (Thursday, June 12) What are the ethical implications and limitations of AI today?
+Overview: False information, privacy, inaccuracy and computing costs.
 Objective: Learn how to design a system which respects the user's privacy and supports transparency.
-Week 6 (Thursday, June 19) How can you test your prototype?
+Week 6 (Thursday, June 19) How can you test your prototype and evaluate assumptions?
 Overview: The importance of getting early tests in front of users to continuously evaluate your assumptions.
-Objective: Learn what tools are available to build a clickable prototype and write a proper user testing script.
-Week 7 (Thursday, June 26) How do you hand off design?
+Objective: Learn which tools are available to build a clickable prototype and write a proper user testing script.
+Week 7 (Thursday, June 26) What is the importance of UI Design and Accessibility?
 Overview: How final design deliverables impact the development team and life cycle of a product.

-Objective: Learn about the design handoff process using UX applications.
+Objective: Learn about what makes compelling visuals, the importance of brand and how to make the product more accessible.
 Assignment #2 is due.
-Week 8 (Thursday, July 3) What are the limitations of AI?
-Overview: False information, inaccuracy and computing costs.
-Objective: Learn to design within these constraints by providing transparency and feedback mechanisms to keep the user engaged.
-Week 9 (Thursday, July 10) Why is user feedback important?
-Overview: Methods for gathering and sorting feedback from user testing and discovery interview.
-Objective: Learn which questions to ask and how to translate user feedback into actionable tickets.
-Week 10 (Thursday, July 17) What makes a great SaaS product?
-Overview: Growth, APIs, and monetization Objective: Understand the technical choices which impacts the design of an AI product.
-Week 11 (Thursday, July 24) What are the new types of Al interfaces?
-Overview: Voice input, adaptive interfaces and computer vision.
-Objective: Awareness of the current inputs of Al products and what may come in the near future.
+Week 8 (Thursday, July 3) How can you work with developers and hand off designs to be built properly?
+Overview: Specs, Sprint Planning and Agile.
+Objective: Learn what helps developers build it right with the right design deliverables.
+Week 9 (Thursday, July 10) What is a Design System?
+How does it help your company scale?
+Overview: Typography, Colours and Atomic Design.
+Objective: Learn how to design smart, scaleable components for maximum re-usability.
+Week 10 (Thursday, July 17) The business side: How are modern SaaS products built & marketed?
+Overview: Growth, APIs, and monetization Objective: Understand the business and financial choices which impact the design of an AI product.
+Week 11 (Thursday, July 24) How can you build a portfolio and get a job as a Product Designer in 2025?
+Overview: Portfolio sites, writing case studies and best practices for interviews.
+Objective: Learn how to make your work shine and attract interest from potential employers.
 Week 12 (Thursday, July 31) Working Session Overview: Group collaboration on their final presentations.
 Objective: Finalize group slides and deliverables for their project.
 Week 13 (Thursday, August 7) Final Presentations Overview: Groups will present their pitch for an AI- driven startup, focusing on design deliverables.
 Objective: Pitch their AI product to a fictional group of investors and explain why it matters.
 Assignment #3 is the presentation.